 - Every 4 cycles, take a longer break.
 (20 or 30 minutes.)

-2. Start a distraction list
+2. Learning how to focus better starts with a distraction list

 Every time you want to do a new Google search or pick up your phone, ask yourself, “Is it necessary for what I’m working on right now?”